felixjaehn/traffic_slide/README.md

 A race car escapes the police, and gets hindered by traffic, which has to be removed by the player.
 If the player does this fast enough the race car may escape!

-## Try it out!
-You can try it out at https://felixjaehn.github.io/#/